WHY JOIN AN AFFINITY GROUP?

 ABOUT RACE-BASED AFFINITY GROUPS

-Why join an affinity group as a BIPOC educator?
+Why join an affinity group as a BIPOC person?

 Affinity groups are important for Black people, Indigenous people and People of Colour because they provide the support and recognition needed for their members to successfully navigate working in white-dominant environments.
-In fact, affinity spaces for these educators can be places for healing, affirmation, support and encouragement.
-Given the racial trauma being enacted daily and the disproportionate impact on Black, Indigenous and People of Colour educators, well-facilitated affinity groups have become a must.
+In fact, affinity spaces for folks who identify as BIPOC can be places for healing, affirmation, support and encouragement.
+Given the racial trauma being enacted daily and the disproportionate impact on Black people, Indigenous people, and People of Colour, well-facilitated affinity groups have become a must.

-Why join a white accountability group as a white educator?
+Why join a white accountability group as a white person?

-Many white educational professionals are looking for ways to further their learning about how to be an anti-racist educator and have heard that they should not burden Black people, Indigenous people, and People of Colour (BIPOC) with their learning.
-Yet, they often don’t have a network of people with whom they can have deeper and meaningful conversations about the intersections between whiteness and racism in Canada.
+Many white people are looking for ways to further their learning about how to be anti-racist and have heard that they should not burden Black people, Indigenous people, and People of Colour (BIPOC) with their learning.
+Yet, they often don’t have a network of people with whom they can have deeper and meaningful conversations about the intersections between whiteness and racism.
+Accountability groups for folks who identify as white are spaces where white people can practice having necessary conversations about equity, diversity, inclusion, and justice so they can be more effective allies/accomplices.